ICEEFT Certified EFT Trainers

 Veronica enjoys supervision and presenting Externships, Core Skills Training, and advanced topics, such as EFT for trauma couples, individuals and deepening your work with emotions and self-of-the-therapist.
 Veronica brings warmth and passion to her work, as she helps enhance your skills and explore your own personal journey with the model.

 Elana Katz, LCSW, LMFT

-Elana Katz is a senior faculty member at the Ackerman Institute for the Family.
-She has presented nationally and internationally on family therapy, mediation, and collaborative divorce, including trainings in Argentina, Chile, Israel and Mexico.
+Elana Katz is a senior faculty member at the Ackerman Institute for the Family in New York City.
+She has presented nationally and internationally on family therapy and mediation, including programs in Argentina, Chile, Israel, Mexico and Spain.

 Dr. Mark Kaupp, Psy.D., LMFT

 Dr. Mark Kaupp is a licensed MFT and a Certified EFT Supervisor and Trainer.
 He is also an adjunct professor at both Alliant International University and San Diego State University’s COAMFTE approved graduate programs teaching Couple Therapy.
 He has a private practice in San Diego, conducts many seminars and trainings on the effective application of EFT and in 2003 was featured on CBS’ 48 Hours television program as the primary EFT therapist working with a couple in creating a more loving relationship.

 Additionally, Mark has a specialty focusing on Same-Gender couples and EFT.
 He was a presenter at the 2010 EFT Summit presenting on how to apply the EFT process with Same-Sex couples and the specific issues therapists need to know when working with the LGBT population.
 More information can be found on Mark’s website at Dr. Kaupp Therapy.